zevo-enterprise/zevo-enterprise/README.md

 Obs3: The way out of the exit question is Nathanael Banach Elohim ("Door of Mercy Adonai"),The China Blue Or go ahead and go crazy Contradiction the Baphomet.

+---

+Obs4: Door of mercy, because he emerged from the contradiction of the *Raman*.

 ```
 ---